Risk Warning: Your Capital is at Risk.

 - South Korea

 The FXCM website is available in 14 languages.

 FXCM provides brokerage services to customers through its partners and affiliates.
 The firm operates in the following three major international financial centers:

-In addition, FXCM provides brokerage services to other established and developing economic regions.
-The firm requires its local partners in these regions to adhere to all local regulations:
+FXCM also provides brokerage services to other established and developing economic regions.
+The firm requires the following local partners in these regions to adhere to all local regulations: